KingSora/OverlayScrollbars/README.md

 ### Bridging initialization flickering

-If you initialize OverlayScrollbars it needs a few milliseconds to create and append all the elements to the DOM.
-While this period the native scrollbars are still visible and are switched out after the initialization is finished.
-This is perceived as flickering.
+When you initialize OverlayScrollbars, it takes a few milliseconds to create and append all the elements to the DOM.
+During this time, the native scrollbars are still visible and will be switched out after the initialization is finished.
+This is seen as flickering.

-To fix this behavior apply the `data-overlayscrollbars-initialize` attribute to the target element (and `html` element if the target element is `body`).
+To fix this behavior apply the `data-overlayscrollbars-initialize` attribute to the target element (and the `html` element if the target element is `body`).

 ```html
 <!-- for the body element -->